OOPSpam/blog/_posts/2022-05-20-spam-protection-for-formidable.md

 Formidable Forms also provides Javascript-based (aka token-based) spam filtering.
 As this method relies on JavaScript, JavaScript needs to be enabled in the visitors' browser for this to work.
 This technique prevents automated spam bots from submitting multiple entries.

-This anti-spam measurements comes built-in and isn't enabled by default.
-Here is how it works: Each time a form loads, a unique token is created and stored in the page and passed along with the form submission.
+This anti-spam measurement comes built-in and isn't enabled by default.
+Here is how it works: Each time a form loads, a unique token is created and stored on the page and passed along with the form submission.
 On the backend, Formidable validates this token to make sure it is not being reused.
 If the token expired, is invalid, or doesn't exist then the submission will be halted.

 Token-based spam prevention is effective against basic bots.
 Unfortunately, they are ineffective against targeted spam, manual spam, and headless browser-based bots.
 Give a shot this option if you are getting spammed despite honeypot.

 ![Formidable Forms Javascript-based spam filtering](/blog/assets/posts/formidable-forms/token-based.png "Formidable Forms Javascript-based spam filtering")

-It's worth to mention that in some cases caching (if you are using one) could be problem with this technique as a token stored in the page's DOM.
+It's worth mentioning that in some cases caching (if you are using one) could be a problem with this technique as a token stored in the page's DOM.
 [Formidable Forms points out](https://formidableforms.com/knowledgebase/add-spam-protection/#kb-javascript-token) this issue in their official docs.
 You can avoid this by increasing token expiration time.
 Formidable Forms recommends using either [frm_form_token_check_after_today](frm_form_token_check_after_today) or [frm_form_token_check_before_today](https://formidableforms.com/knowledgebase/frm_form_token_check_before_today/) hooks to do so.

 ## Using WordPress's Comment Moderation

 Formidable Forms did a great job by incorporating already available comment moderation into their forms.
-I'm talking about a feature that comes with every WordPress and accessible under WordPress Settings -> Discussion page -> Disallowed Comment Keys.
+I'm talking about a feature that comes with every WordPress and accessible under _WordPress Settings -> Discussion page -> Disallowed Comment Keys_.
 This is a quick way to block surge of spam by adding URLs, IP or any spam words (per line) into this field.
 Formidable Forms then will check every submission against this list and block if matched.

 ![Formidable Forms Comment Blacklist](/blog/assets/posts/formidable-forms/comment-keys.png "Formidable Forms Comment Blacklist")

 ## reCaptcha

-Up to this point we saw technics that don't require third-party solutions. reCaptcha is popular captcha solution that many websites use.
+Up to this point, we saw technics that don't require third-party solutions. reCaptcha is a popular captcha solution that many websites use.
 Formidable Forms has built-in integration with reCaptcha.
 Unfortunately, unlike other similar contact form builders, Formidable Forms doesn't have hCaptcha integration.

 Formidable Forms supports both reCaptcha v2 and v3 (Invisible reCaptcha). reCaptcha is available both for free and paid versions.
 Enabling reCaptcha is pretty straightforward through the plugin's settings.
-It involves creating Google Account then grabbing `Site Key`, `Secret Key` and pasting them to appropriate fields under Global Settings -> reCaptcha in Formidable Forms.
+It involves creating Google Account then grabbing `Site Key`, and `Secret Key` and pasting them to appropriate fields under Global Settings -> reCaptcha in Formidable Forms.
 They provide a step-by-step tutorial on [how to set up reCaptcha in Formidable Forms](https://formidableforms.com/knowledgebase/recaptcha/).

 ### Should I use reCaptcha v2 or v3?

 v3 came after many people complained about accessibility and usability issues with v2. v2 asks visitors to solve a challenge before submitting a form.
 To address this issue, Google removed the "challenge" part of reCaptcha.
-As a result, with v3, users don't solve any challenge.
+As a result, with v3, users don't solve any challenges.
 Instead, it tracks the user's behavior on your website and scores the user from 0 (bot) to 1 (human).
 It is up to the website owner to determine the threshold.
 In Formidable Forms, you don't have control over this threshold.

 Many people are happy with reCaptcha.
 It is effective against simple bots, however, advanced bots can [bypass reCaptcha](https://github.com/xHossein/PyPasser).
 There are also "captcha farms" where people get paid to solve reCaptcha.
 It may also slow down your website as it loads extra js files into your website.